Ligamenta flava: Structure

+Ligamenta flava undergo slight fibrotic and chondrometaplastic changes with aging.
+In spinal stenosis, the density of the ligaments is reduced possibly causing a bulge into the spinal canal in the standing position.

 Function

+The ligamenta flava become stretched with flexion of the spine.
 The marked elasticity of the ligamenta flava serves to preserve upright posture, and to assist the vertebral column in resuming it after flexion.
 The elastin, fairly unique to the ligamenta flava among other ligaments, prevents buckling of the ligament into the spinal canal during extension, which would cause spinal cord compression.

 Clinical significance

 Because these ligaments lie in the posterior part of the vertebral canal, their hypertrophy can cause spinal stenosis, particularly in patients with diffuse idiopathic skeletal hyperostosis.
 The ligamenta flava may also become fatty or calcify during ageing.
 These cause degeneration of elastin.
 Some studies indicate that the hypertrophy of these ligaments may be linked to a fibrotic process associated with increased collagen VI, which could represent an adaptive and reparative process in response to the rupture of elastic fibers.

 Epidural

 During an epidural, the needle has to be inserted into the spinal space through a ligamentum flavum.
 Once it passes through, this is felt as a decrease in the pressure requited to further advance the needle.
 This makes the ligamentum flavum an important landmark to overcome to ensure proper needle placement.